 The piston rod is fastened to the piston by means of a special nut that is prevented from unscrewing.
 The surface of the rod has a suitable degree of finish designed to minimize wear on the sealing areas as much as possible.
 The piston is provided with grooves for piston rings and rider rings.

 Piston rod packing

 Piston rod packing ensures the sealing of the compressed gas.
 The piston rod packing consists of a series of cups each containing several seal rings side by side.
 The rings are built of multiple sectors, held together by a spring installed in the groove running around the outside of the ring.

 The entire set of cups is held in place by stud bolts.
-Inside channels are there for cooling, gas recovery and lubrication of the piston rod packing.
+Inside channels are there for cooling, gas recovery, and lubrication of the piston rod packing.

-An arrangement of scraper rings serves to keep the oil, entrained by piston rod, from leaking out of the crankcase.
+An arrangement of scraper rings serves to keep the oil, entrained by the piston rod, from leaking out of the crankcase.
 The oil scraped is returned to the crankcase reservoir.

-Valves (Suction and Discharge valves): allow gas to enter into the piston during suction stroke and allow gas to go out into the discharge line during the compression stroke.
+Valves (Suction and Discharge valves): allow gas to enter into the piston during the suction stroke and allow gas to go out into the discharge line during the compression stroke.

 - Plate valve.